HammoudG/Academic_Website_OHG/content/home/publications.md

 ## Working Papers

-McGovern, Patrick, Eiko Thielemann & Omar Hammoud-Gallego (2021). *Free to work in the EU?
-Immigrant Access to Employment in Austria, Germany, Ireland and the UK.*
+McGovern, Patrick, Eiko Thielemann & Omar Hammoud-Gallego (2021). *Immigrant Labour Market Access, Varieties of Capitalism and the Limits of EU Policy Harmonisation.*

 Hammoud-Gallego, Omar (2021). *The Short-Term Effect of Visa Restrictions on Migrants’ Well-Being: A Diff-In-Diff Approach on Venezuelan Displacement.*